xylaron/project_bdo_react/README.md

 # Self Notes

-- Fix errors that pop up in console(if even fixable)
+- Find why does the table renders twice in Table.jsx
 - Add Switch Between Sycraia and Orccamp
 - Add Edit/Delete function in Grind Calculator